-18. Between 2010 and 2013 the United States has allocated 191.7 million dollars to the funding of organizations and hirelings, the use of information technologies for subversive purposes and illegal radio and television broadcasts intended to bring about a change of regime in Cuba.
+18. Between 2010 and 2013 the United States had allocated \$191.7 million for the funding of organizations and "hirelings", the use of information technologies for subversive purposes and illegal radio and television broadcasts intended to bring about a change of regime in Cuba.

-19. In Cuba equality and non-discrimination are fully guaranteed.
-The Cuban government continues to implement a series of laws, policies and programs aimed at upholding of those principles.
+19. In Cuba equality and non-discrimination were fully guaranteed.
+The Government of Cuba continued to implement a series of laws, policies and programmes aimed at upholding those principles.

-20. Institutional racism was eradicated.
-We feel proud of our African heritage.
-Recently, a decision has been taken to appoint one Vice President of the Council of State to follow up and monitor the struggle against racism and racial discrimination.
-Similarly, the First Vice President of the Council of State and of Ministers was invested with powers to protect and oversee the exercise of children's rights.
+20. Institutional racism had been eradicated.
+Cuba was proud of its African heritage.
+Recently, a decision had been taken to appoint one Vice-President of the Council of State to follow up and monitor the struggle against racism and racial discrimination.
+Similarly, the First Vice-President of the Council of State and of Ministers had been invested with powers to protect and oversee the exercise of children's rights.

-21. The struggle against discrimination based on sexual orientation is another area where we have recorded a sustained progress.
+21. The struggle against discrimination based on sexual orientation was another area in which Cuba had recorded sustained progress.

-22. Cuba's Penitentiary System is based on the principle of human enhancement.
-Cuba abides by all the precepts contained in the International Standard Minimum Rules for the Treatment of Prisoners and prioritizes the preventive approach through a number of social programs.
+22. The penitentiary system in Cuba was based on the principle of human development.
+Cuba abided by all the precepts contained in the Standard Minimum Rules for the

+Treatment of Prisoners and prioritized the preventive approach through a number of social programmes.

-23. Through a number of cooperation programs, Cuba also contributes to the exercise and attainment of human rights of other peoples of the world.
+23. Through a number of cooperation programmes, Cuba also contributed to the exercise and attainment of human rights of other peoples of the world.

-24. Cuba maintains a high level of cooperation and interaction with the procedures and mechanisms of the United Nations system in the area of human rights which are implemented universally and on a non-discriminatory basis.
+24. Cuba maintained a high level of cooperation and interaction with the procedures and mechanisms of the United Nations system in the area of human rights, which were implemented universally and on a non-discriminatory basis.

-25. We have always expressed our unequivocal willingness to establish a dialogue on every issue and with all States on the basis of mutual respect, sovereign equality, and the recognition of the right to self-determination.
+25. Cuba had always expressed its unequivocal willingness to establish a dialogue on every issue and with all States on the basis of mutual respect, sovereign equality and the recognition of the right to self-determination.

-26. We are open to a constructive and respectful dialogue.
+26. Cuba was open to a constructive and respectful dialogue.